malikhan-dev/zenq/README.md

 What Is Lingo?

-As of Now Lingo Is A Set Of Functions or Extensions That Can Help You Querying Data from any Structures.
+As Of Now Lingo Is A Set Of Functions or Extensions That Can Help You Querying Data from any Structures.
 Something Like Linq In C# Or Streams In Java.